 Should you have further questions once your hearing aid is in use, we offer a comprehensive aftercare service.
 Just call one of our branches and we'll be glad to help.

-If you're unsure about whether you need a hearing aid or what type would be best suited to your needs, we offer Free Hearing Tests, which can be booked at either of our branches in Grange-over-Sands or Edinburgh or done by appointment in the comfort of your own home as part of our Free Home Consultations service.
+If you don't know whether you need a hearing aid or what type would be best suited to your needs, we offer Free Hearing Tests, which can be booked at either of our branches in Grange-over-Sands or Edinburgh or done by appointment in the comfort of your own home as part of our Free Home Consultations service.

 With our Home Visits and Free Home Consultations services, we cover Ambleside, Barrow-in-Furness, Carlisle, Dalkeith, Dunbar, Dunfermline, East Lothian, Edinburgh, Fife, Gorebridge, Grange-over-Sands, Haddington, Kendal, Keswick, Kirkby Lonsdale, Kirkby Stephen, Kirkcaldy, Leith, Midlothian, Milnthorpe, Musselburgh, North Berwick, Penicuik, Penrith, Prestonpans, Tranent, Ulverston, West Lothian, Windermere, Workington and more!